Lauloque/goVTF/README.md

 It is made in the context of [Boot.dev's Interactive Course: First Personal Project ](https://www.boot.dev/courses/build-personal-project-1).

-First implementation should just be able to take a common picture file and output a VTF usable as a "spray" in TF2.
+First implementation should just be able to take a common picture file without transparency and output a VTF usable as a "spray" in TF2.

+## General usage:

+`goVTF [command]`

+Available Commands:
+`completion` Generate the autocompletion script for the specified shell `file` Input file path
+`help` Help about any command

+Flags:
+`-h`, `--help` help for goVTF
+`-o`, `--output` string Output directory (default "./")

+Use `goVTF [command] --help` for more information about a command.

 ## Resources